Scroll to content

 Science

-The Year 4 Science focus this half term is 'Plants.'
+The Year 4 Science focus this half term is 'Sound.'

 This unit of work teaches the children to:

-The Year 5 Science focus this half-term is 'Living things and their habitats.'
+The Year 5 Science focus this half-term is:

 This unit of work teaches the children :